naveen93900/MJob/README.md

    cd MJob
 Install dependencies:

-bash
-Copy
-Edit
 npm install
 # or
 yarn install
 Start the backend JSON server:

-bash
-Copy
-Edit
-npx json-server --watch api.json --port 5000
+"npx json-server --watch api.json --port 5000"
 Start the React development server:

-bash
-Copy
-Edit
-npm start
+"npm start"
 # or
 yarn start
 Open http://localhost:3000 in your browser to see the app.

 Project Structure
-bash
-Copy
-Edit

 /my-app
 ├── /public
 ├── /src